Arima Harunobu

-Arima Harunobu (有馬 晴信) was a Japanese samurai lord who was the daimyo of Shimabara Domain and the head of the Hizen-Arima clan.
+Arima Harunobu (有馬 晴信) was a Japanese samurai lord who was the daimyo of Shimabara Domain and the head of the Hizen-Arima clan from Hizen Province.
 In his early years, he was a retainer of Ryūzōji clan.

 Biography

 Harunobu was born in Hinoe Castle, the Arima clan castle that controlled the Shimabara area of Hizen Province.
 He was the second son and successor of Arima Yoshisada.
 After Yoshisada's death, he began the persecution of Kirishitan in his region.
 With Ryūzōji Takanobu expanding into his domain, Harunobu turned to the help of the Jesuits.

 Harunobu was baptized by Alessandro Valignano in 1579.
 His conversion was spurred by the prospects of the goods and military assistance offered by the Portuguese.
 He took the baptismal name Protasius, and later took the name John when he received Confirmation.
 As a result of his conversion to Christianity, Harunobu started to receive weapons from the Portuguese, which strengthened the Arima clan.
 Harunobu also founded a seminary and training center for novices in his domain where, apart from the ordinary curriculum, students were also taught European music, painting and sculpture and the manufacture of organs and pocketwatch.

 Soon after the conversion, Harunobu and the Jesuits ordered the destruction of over 40 Buddhist and Shinto temples and shrines in the domain, along with the forced evictions of Buddhist monks.
 Before their destruction, the temples and shrines were said to be some of the most stunning and famed in all of Japan.

-In 1582 Harunobu teamed up with the Kyūshū Christian daimiyōs Ōtomo Sōrin and Ōmura Sumitada to send a Japanese embassy to the Pope in Rome, led by Valignano and represented by Mancio Itō.
+In 1582, Harunobu teamed up with the Kyūshū Christian daimyo Ōtomo Sōrin and Ōmura Sumitada to send a Japanese embassy to the Pope in Rome, led by Valignano and represented by Mancio Itō.

 During the year 1582, Harunobu lost Shimabara Castle and was reduced to holding a thin strip of the peninsula.
 Harunobu called for the help of the Shimazu clan against the forces of Ryūzōji Takanobu.
 The Shimazu sent Shimazu Iehisa to Shimabara.
 During the year 1584, the combined forces of the Arima and the Shimazu, with over 3,000 troops, defeated that of the Ryūzōji clan.
 The battle that they fought was known as the Battle of Okitanawate.
 During that battle, Ryūzōji Takanobu was killed.
 Afterwards, Shimazu Yoshihisa suggested that the Arima renounce Christianity, but this was only refused by Harunobu.